 Summer Session (Semester 4): Senior Year

 The summer semester is a sixteen - week session that begins the first week of May and runs through August.
-Student radiographers are in the clinical setting Monday through Friday from 7:00 a.m. until 3:00 p.m.
-Students will be required to do at least one evening rotation from 2:00 p.m. until 10:00 p.m. during this session.
+Student radiographers are in the clinical setting Monday through Friday from 7:30 a.m. until 3:30 p.m.
+Students will be required to do at least one evening rotation from 1:00 p.m. until 9:00 p.m. during this session.
 Students will also be required to complete at least one surgical rotation from 6am until 2pm.

 Radiography Clinical Internship I